eda-labs/nfd24-lab/docs/lab1.md

 Kubectl is the de facto CLI tool for all things K8s.
 It can be used to interact with a cluster and its resources.

-Here is the K8s Custom Resource definition for deploying the configuration needed to create a functional fabric.
+Here is the K8s Custom Resource in the YAML format for deploying the configuration needed to create a functional fabric.
 This is our desired intent!

-You can use the kubectl tab below and copy-paste the command to do it all for you!
+You can use the kubectl tab below and copy the command and paste it in your terminal to do it all for you!

 /// tab | `kubectl`